zifeo/Food-habits/README.md

 ## Abstract

 Switzerland is well know for its rich heritage: incredible landscapes, watches, cheese, chocolate and diversified influences from its five neighboring countries.
 This project investigates how this heritage is reflected in terms of food habits.
-Thanks to the high restaurant density, we picked 2 Swiss and 3 French cities to get insights about dietetics.
-We mapped restaurant meals to recipes and ingredients of recipes to products to analyze corresponding nutriments.
+We picked 2 Swiss and 3 French cities with high restaurant density to get insights about dietetics.
+We mapped restaurant meals to recipes and ingredients of recipes to products to analyze the corresponding nutriments.

-_**Is any area-based nutrition bias ?**_
+_**Is there any area-based nutrition bias ?**_

 Our infrastructure and datasets also allow us to explore other topics such as: